What will students learn by studying Dietetic Technology?

 Many four year colleges and universities will apply the courses taken towards a bachelor’s degree in dietetics, foods and nutrition and hotel, restaurant management.
 The College has official articulation agreements with NYU, the College of St. Elizabeth, and Montclair State University.

 Are there any requirements that must be satisfied before taking classes in the major?

 Algebra I is a prerequisite for all majors.
-Algebra I competency must be verified with a passing score on the College’s placement test.
+Algebra I competency may be verified with a passing score on the College’s placement test or completion of the appropriate course.
 Students also need a grade of “C” or higher in one year of high school laboratory science.